gardener/website-generator/README.md

   > Currently, [/gardener/documentation](https://github.com/gardener/documentation/) is configured to deliver the Gardener (core) documentation along with the other website content assets (blogs/adopters/community), but it is transitioning to a repository dedicated to only crosscutting documentation, such as tutorials and website content.
 The [Gardener repository](https://github.com/gardener/gardener) will be configured to contribute its own documentation upon release.
 All other components wil follow using the same scheme depicted on the diagram.
 - [/gardener/website](https://github.com/gardener/website/) is the home repository for the https://gradener.cloud website.
 It hosts the website content produced by the website-generator and is configured to have it served by GitHub Pages.

 The website builds and deployments are orchestrated by Concourse CI/CD [pipeline](https://concourse.ci.gardener.cloud/teams/gardener/pipelines/gardener-website-generator-master) and triggered upon depending component release or upon changes in [/gardener/documentation](https://github.com/gardener/documentation) or [/gardener/website-generator](https://github.com/gardener/website-generator) repositories.
-The build results are then pushed to [/gardener/website/docs](https://github.com/gardener/website/tree/master/docs) and served as [GitHub Pages](https://pages.github.com/) site.
+The build results are then pushed to [/gardener/website/docs](https://github.com/gardener/website/tree/master/docs) and served as a [GitHub Pages](https://pages.github.com/) site.

 ## Build
-The build and deployment triggered by Concourse goes through the stages described here.
+The build and deployment triggered by Concourse go through the stages described here.
 Except the first two stages, the rest are all orchestrated by the [./ci/build](https://github.com/gardener/website-generator/blob/master/.ci/build) script.

 ### Run the website build container
 - Container Image: `eu.gcr.io/gardener-project/gardener-website-generator`